LovelaceAcademy/Learn/_posts/2021-11-16-nft-minting-guide.markdown

 ### Define Multisig Policy
 As mentioned [earlier](https://learn.lovelace.academy/tokens/minting-policies/#fungible-vs-non-fungible), NFTs must guarantee that **only one** token exists for a `policyID` and `asset name` combination.
 This can be defined in a Multisig policy with a [time locking script](https://github.com/input-output-hk/cardano-node/blob/c6b574229f76627a058a7e559599d2fc3f40575d/doc/reference/simple-scripts.md#simple-script) to ensure tokens can only be minted **before** a certain time.
 This applies across the entire policy so in other words, that `policyID` cannot be used to mint any tokens after that time regardless of its `asset name`.

-📝🕰️ _Time is denoted in slots since the genesis and a slot is a second as configured for the current protocol configuration._
+📝🕰️ _Time is denoted in slots since the genesis and a slot is a second as configured for the current protocol configuration.
+See [our explanation](https://learn.lovelace.academy/getting-started/cardano-developer-vocabulary/#time)_

 Create a nft-policy.script file with the right script using
 ```bash